 If for whatever reason you don't want to update the website yourself, we can do that for you.
-The cost would depend on how much material needs updating and on what frequency.
+The cost would depend on how much material needs updating and with what frequency.

 You need to register with Google for at least two Google services before your site goes live: Google Analytics and Google Maps.
 To do so you first need to have an account with Google (free).
 Go to accounts.google.com/SignUp.
 You will then see the form to register with Google.
 That will open the door to the full range of services provided by the Internet Emperor.

 1. Google Analytics: This will give you detailed statistics about website visitors.
 Register at the address below.